 - Academic, professional, social and recreational clubs

 West Phoenix is where GCU calls home.
 That's why GCU stands committed to transforming the surrounding neighborhoods into a safe, thriving place for those in the community.
 Along with providing academic excellence and a vibrant campus life, GCU believes its purpose is to partner together to implement initiatives in the area that open educational opportunities for all, create jobs, restore housing and reduce crime.
 GCU calls this United by Purpose.

 One aspect of this transformative endeavor started with the development project at 27th Avenue and Camelback Road.
 Developed to be the gateway into West Phoenix, this development serves as a commercial hub featuring:

 - Renovated GCU Hotel, resort-style pool and fitness center

 - Canyon 49 Grill and Grand Canyon Beverage Co. coffee shop

-- Building that will be home to a future business, economic and education innovation center
+- Business, economic and education innovation center

 Tremendous transformation is happening now, and the future looks even brighter.